talarsen/ReactLuckyNumberGenerator/README.md

 # ReactLuckyNumber
 Created with CodeSandbox
-This tiny app uses my name as a varialbe and generates a random lucky number.
+This tiny app uses my name as a variable and generates a lucky random number.
-In this lesson I am learning how to pass variables into a template literals within React.
+In this lesson I am learning how to pass variables into a template literal within React.